altdeep/probmodeler/syllabus_NEU.md

 Northeastern University, Khoury College of Computer Sciences

-This Northeastern University syllabus for Causal Modeling in Machine Learning course.
  The schedule is subject to adjustment.
 Please check frequently to stay updated.
 Video lectures and readings should be read/viewed prior to class.

 ## What are the prerequisites?